Which patients are suitable for SDR

 • Can stand up and support their body and posture with little support.
 They show they are trying to crawl or walk.

-• Children must know what is happening and do their exercises.
+• Children must know what is happening and are able to do their exercises.

 • Family members /carers must work with local teams and continue this after surgery.